LaserKaspar/felixkaspar.com/site/content/posts/231005/rollingaverage/index.md

 {{< highlight yaml "style=monokai" >}}
 Generated_Numbers: 100_000_000
-Generation_Time:   55.875450134277344 Seconds
+Generation_Time:   55.875450134277344s

 Classic_Solution:  5.49981686
-Runtime:           0.4730079174041748 Seconds
+Runtime:           0.4730079174041748s

 Running_Solution:  5.499816859997962
-Runtime:           0.0 Seconds # This is only the runtime of one calculations, this will add up when it is done 100_000_000 times but so will the classical soltion.
+Runtime:           0.0s # This is only the runtime of one calculations, this will add up when it is done 100_000_000 times but so will the classical soltion.

 Absolute_Error:   -2.0383694732117874e-12
 Percentage_Error: -3.7062497263077724e-11
 {{< / highlight >}}

 Recalculating a new rating takes practically no time, and there is no need to get all previous ratings.
-It could be made more accurate by maintaining all fractions but it has an extremely low error so this is totally usable.
+It could be made more accurate by maintaining all fractions (I will do this shortly) but it has an extremely low error so this is totally usable.

-Turns out the people who work with giant datasets are using the same type of algorithm (“rolling average“), we just figured out.
-Although way more optimised and not just hacked together like this one (as you will find out shortly), never the less a cool coincidence (:

-## I was wrong.
-New Algorithm, still rolling but less computation and 0% error.
+## Keeping track of the fractions = Less computation

 After thinking about the algorithm I think this is way more complicated than it had to be.
 All I should need to do is keep track of the sum and the count of the votes.

 $$\frac{\text{sum}+\text{new-incoming-user-rating}}{\text{new-rating-count}}=\text{new-rating-score}$$

-By keeping track of the sum I can just use the normal formula for an average, But most of the calculations were already done previously and stored in sum.
-So instead of keeping track of the current rating, the system keeps track of the sum and calculates the rating on the fly.
+By keeping track of the sum I can just use the normal formula for an average.
+Most of the calculations were already done previously and are now stored in sum.
+So instead of keeping track of the voting-count & the current rating, the system keeps track of the voting-count & the sum of all votings and calculates the rating on the fly.